NY personal injury case & accident info

 If your case goes to trial, that percentage could rise to 40% of the eventual reward or judgment.
 These numbers aren't determined by law, so don't be surprised if your lawyer suggests something else.

 Want to hire a lawyer and need some help?
-Check out some of our best articles:

-Cases of interest in New York
+Law libraries in New York

 There are many issues you can solve without the help of an attorney.
 If you don't know where to start, a law librarian can help you.
 They are usually legally trained, and they can help you both with texts or online research engines like LexisNexis or Westlaw.